CryptoManufaktur-io/chainlink-docker/README.md

 a choice of eth clients.

 Supported eth clients:
-* 3rd-party such as infura or alchemy
+* 3rd-party such as Fiews or Infura
 * Geth (geth.yml)
 * OpenEthereum (oe.yml)
 * Besu (besu.yml)